awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Embedded_Metric_Format_Generation_CloudWatch_Agent.md

     --region "{{region}}"
 ```

-**Configure The Task Definition**
+**Configure the task definition**

 Configure your task definition to use the CloudWatch Agent and expose the TCP or UDP port\.
 The sample task definition that you should use depends on your networking mode\.

 Notice that the `webapp` specifies the `AWS_EMF_AGENT_ENDPOINT` environment variable\.
 This is used by the library and should point to the endpoint that the agent is listening on\.
-Additionally, the `cwagent` specifies the `CW_CONFIG_CONTEN`T as a “valueFrom” parameter that points to the SSM configuration that you created in the previous step\.
+Additionally, the `cwagent` specifies the `CW_CONFIG_CONTENT` as a “valueFrom” parameter that points to the SSM configuration that you created in the previous step\.

 This section contains one example for bridge mode and one example for host or awsvpc mode\.
 For more examples of how you can configure the CloudWatch agent on Amazon ECS, see the [Github samples repository](https://github.com/aws-samples/amazon-cloudwatch-container-insights/tree/master/ecs-task-definition-templates/deployment-mode/sidecar)